Let’s be honest, our modern society has ingrained in us this yearning for speed!

 And we like it!

-Fast cars, fast lane, fast food, fast shipping, fast dry nail polish, face track education and the list goes on.
+Fast cars, fast lane, fast food, fast shipping, fast-dry nail polish, fast-track education and the list goes on.

 It’s no wonder we’d also like to get our Spanish groove on ASAP (as soon as possible)!

 So, let’s get down to the nitty-gritty right away—how can we actually make Spanish communication more expedient?